Many people ask the following:

 The Dig is on Netflix

 Additional Comment PC.
 When local people who are associated with the Longshed/Sutton Hoo are asked about the accuracy of ‘The Dig’ there is general approval of the historical accuracy of the discovery/excavation, apart from the ‘romantic’ content which as a ‘fictional novel’ or as ‘entertainment’, it was probably wise to include.
-The introduction of Rory Lomax for romantic reasons was the biggest problem, because the incredibly important, documentary photography by Mercie Lack and Barbara Wagstaff that is still relied upon today went unrecognised as theirs, as a result.
-Cary Mulligan did a good job, but being 20 years the junior of Mrs Pretty, was portray as possibly too young.
-Mrs Pretty's health was not good and she died within 3 years of the film's events.
+The introduction of Rory Lomax for romantic reasons is the biggest problem, because the incredibly important, documentary photography by Mercie Lack and Barbara Wagstaff that is still relied upon today went unrecognised as theirs, as a result.
+Cary Mulligan did a good job, but being Phillips 20 years the junior of Mrs Pretty, was portray as possibly too young.
+Mrs Pretty's Piggott health was not good and she died within 3 years of the film's events.
 Ralph Fiennes’ performance is applauded and greatly appreciated, for Basil Brown (see introductory picture) is seen as an outstanding local hero whose careful, methodical approach provided the foundations for the success of the excavation.
 Most written accounts mention, but do not impress upon people the effects of the imminent world conflict.
-The film does recognise this and includes it in the narrative, which is almost a new understanding for most people.
+The film does recognise the gravity of this and includes it in the narrative, which is almost a new understanding for many people.

 For more lighthearted comment here is an extract from Private Eye 1541 Feb-March 2021